spe-ciellt/spe_printf/README.md

 too much precision.
 So by using truncf() instead I managed to get better precision, especially in the decimal part.

+Unit tests
+==
+This library has a set of unit tests using the CppUTest framework (http://cpputest.github.io/) in the tests directory.

+The tests are supposed to run on a platform with a working printf implementation.
+The generated string is compared to a string generated by the test systems ordinary printf.

+cpputest is supposed to be installed at $(HOME)/tools/cpputest, update in tests/Makefile to fit your installation.

 Motivation
 ==
 For Cortex M3 using stdio.h available in newlib makes the binary